techstudio-design/SimpleNB/README.md

 When using `HardwareSerial`, you may need to specify additional parameters to the `.begin()` call depend on your MCU's Arduino Core implementation.
 When using SAMD21-based boards, you may need to use a sercom uart port instead of `Serial1`.
 Check your MCU's Arduino implementation documentation.

-### Factor Reset
+### Factory Reset

 Sometimes (especially if you played with AT commands), your module configuration may become invalid.
 This may result in problems such as:

  * Can't connect to the network
  * Can't connect to the server